backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/ECS DVA.md

 ## ECS Task Definitions
 - Task definitions are metadata in **JSON** form to tell ECS *how to run a Docker container*
+	- It is *like a docker compose file* for running one or more containers in a task.
 - It contains *crucial formation, such as*:
 	- *Image Name*
 	- *Port Binding for Container and Host*